Five Postpartum Essentials…For Mom

-2) YOU CAN AND WILL LEAVE THE HOUSE.
+2. YOU CAN AND WILL LEAVE THE HOUSE.
 No matter how well prepared for baby you think you are, you’ll likely make at least one or two trips to a store in those first few days.
-So if you realize that your nursing bras don’t fit or you don’t like your nursing pillow or craving some specific food or it’s time to downgrade from the industrial-sized maxipads, you can go buy all of those things and more.
+So if you realize that your nursing bras don’t fit or you don’t like your nursing pillow or you are craving some specific food or it’s time to downgrade from the industrial-sized maxipads to something less like a twin mattress, you can go buy all of those things and more.
 (And don’t let anyone give you crap about taking your baby out of the house to TARGET, OMG, or wherever.)
 Personally, we’ve always piggy-backed shopping trips or errands onto the well-baby or lactation visits.

-Now, having gone through the postpartum…thing…two times now, there are a few things I have used and depended on both times and have stocked up on again.
+Now, having gone through the postpartum…thing…twice, there are a few things I have used and depended on both times and have stocked up on again for Baby #3.
 Please note that your mileage will very likely vary: